jncraton/computational-thinking-cpsc2020/lectures/18-files.md

 -------

 - Instructions are executed by the CPU
-- Values used so far live in main memory
+- Values and variables as discussed so far live in main memory

 Persistence
 -----------